Architaa16/Vaccines/README.md

 # Vaccine Adverse Reaction Checker

-This project provides a simple and direct way for users to check the potential adverse reactions they might experience based on their **age**, **gender**, and **vaccine type**.
+This project provides a simple and direct way for users to check the potential adverse reactions they might experience based on their **age**, **gender** and **vaccine type**.
 It uses a basic machine learning model trained on a CSV dataset to make predictions.

-## 📝 Project Description
+##  Project Description

 The idea behind this project is to help individuals get a quick overview of possible side effects from different vaccines.
 It does this by using a trained model on sample data.
-The interface is built using **Flask**, and the user inputs are collected via a form.

-There is no complex frontend or database involved — the project is meant to be lightweight and focused on functionality.

-## 🧩 How It Works
+##  How It Works

 1. User enters:
    - Age